svencan/lowtools/README.md

 Anglais, enculé, tu le parles?
 ```

-You can opt to just receive the google translator links.
+You can opt to just receive the google translator links and/or copy the output to the clipboard.

 ```
 $ translate to spanish: What? -l -c